 Bachelor of Music Education Degrees

-This B.M.E. emphasis results in State of Indiana K-12 All-Grades certification in Vocal-General Music.
-Graduates are trained to work with general music classes and choral ensembles in public schools with specialization in general music teaching.
+This B.M.E. emphasis results in State of Indiana K-12 All-Grades certification in Instrumental–General Music.
+Graduates are trained to work with general music classes and instrumental music classes and ensembles in public schools with specialization in the band area.

-X070 University Choral Ensembles (2 cr.) required every fall semester, spring semester, and summer term in which a student is registered for any course, music or non-music, except during the student teaching semester.
-At least one semester must be spent in each of the following: International Vocal Ensemble, Singing Hoosiers, and a traditional choral ensemble.
+X040 University Instrumental Ensembles (2 cr.) required every fall semester, spring semester, and summer term in which a student is registered for any course, music or non-music, except during the student teaching semester.
+Must include four semesters of band with two semesters in marching band.

 Minimum of 2 credit hours each semester until senior recital is passed.
 Entrance audition, freshman jury, upper-divisional examination, senior recital.

 All students must pass a keyboard proficiency examination.
 Students whose primary instrument is not piano, organ, or harpsichord must take an examination for placement in P111 Piano Class 1, Music Majors (2 cr.); P121 Piano Class 2, Music Majors (2 cr.); P131 Piano Class 3, Music Majors (2 cr.); P141 Piano Class 4, Music Majors (2 cr.); or P100 Piano Elective/ Secondary (2 cr.) and continue study each semester until the keyboard proficiency examination is passed.